 By buying at regular intervals, users can potentially smooth out the average price that they acquire an asset at.
 Let’s see how DCA works and why you might want to consider using it.

 Why use dollar-cost averaging?

 The main benefit of dollar-cost averaging is that it reduces the risk of making a bet at the wrong time.
 Market timing is among the hardest things to do when it comes to trading or investing.
 Often, even if the direction of a trade idea is correct, the timing might be off – which makes the entire trade incorrect.
-Dollar-cost averaging helps mitigate this risk.

 Now, if you’ve determined a target price (or price range), this can be fairly straightforward.
 You, again, divide up your investment into equal chunks and start selling them once the market is closing in on the target.
 This way, you can mitigate the risk of not getting out at the right time.
-However, this is all completely up to your individual trading system.
+However, this is all completely up to your individual trading goals.

 Some people adopt a “buy and hold” strategy, where essentially the goal is to never sell, as the purchased assets are expected to continually appreciate over time.
-Take a look at the performance of the Dow Jones Industrial Average in the last century below.

 Dollar-cost averaging example